 Create a Cluster in Confluent Cloud¶

-This topic shows how to create an Apache Kafka® cluster in Confluent Cloud.
+This topic describes the steps for creating an Apache Kafka® cluster in Confluent Cloud.

-Navigate to the clusters page for your environment and click Create cluster if this is the first cluster in your environment, or click + Add cluster if there are other clusters already.
+Navigate to the clusters page for your environment.
+Click Create cluster if this is the first cluster in your environment, or click + Add cluster if your environment has existing clusters.

-- The cluster size is determined by the number of Confluent Unit for Kafka (CKU).
+- A Dedicated cluster type’s capacity is determined by the number of Confluent Unit for Kafka (CKU).
 CKUs determine the capacity and limits of your cluster.
 For details on CKUs, see Dedicated cluster CKUs and limits.
 You can add CKUs to your cluster after provisioning to increase its capacity.
-We do not support decreasing the number of CKUs after provisioning to decrease its capacity.
+Decreasing the number of CKUs after provisioning is not supported.

-- If you are using VPC Peering, see Networking in Confluent Cloud.
+- If you are using VPC Peering, PrivateLink, or Transit Gateway, see Networking in Confluent Cloud.

 Learn how to use Confluent Cloud to create topics, produce and consume to a Kafka cluster with the Quick Start for Apache Kafka using Confluent Cloud.